openshift/runbooks/alerts/cluster-monitoring-operator/PrometheusPossibleNarrowSelectors.md

     Even in cases where the query only covers data before the upgrade, it is recommended to use selectors that also account for float values.

-    For Prometheus, enabling [query logging] can help learn more about the query
+    For Prometheus, enabling [query logging] can help you learn more about the query

    ### Narrow regex in metric relabel configuration

-    In this case, you should expect logs like:
+    In this case, you should expect logs like the following:

     ```text
     ... msg="relabel_config involves 'le' or 'quantile' labels, it may need to